 e.
 Software as a Service: Salesforce.com or Microsoft 360.

 Fundraising.
 Offline money-raising for charities, startups or other types of investments has been around for millennia.
 The digital world has massively increased findability and transparency around all these types of opportunities.
-Sites like GoFundme and KickStarter have made raising money for investable projects easier for both those seeking funding and those providing it, by promoting the opportunities and also by handling the financial transactions.
-Likewise, in the charitable giving space, sites like charitynavigator.org enable givers to filter and search (and rate) charities and immediately make a contribution to those they find appealing.
+Sites like GoFundme and Kickstarter have made raising money for investable projects easier for both those seeking funding and those providing it, by promoting the opportunities and also by handling the financial transactions.
+Likewise, in the charitable giving space, sites like charitynavigator.org enable givers to filter and search (and rate) charities and immediately contribute to those they find appealing.

 Broker Transactions.
 This is probably the hottest growing business model of the digital world.
 Uber and Airbnb both connect buyers and sellers (of rides and rental properties), they handle the financial transaction, but they leave it to the parties to actually deliver the results.
 This model turned Uber into the world’s largest taxi service without their ever having to purchase a vehicle or hire a driver. eBay and StubHub are in the same business, just different categories.
 Groupon also does the same thing, finding those interested in a company’s offered product or service, taking the cash, and then leaving it to the Groupon lister to fulfill the promise of the offer.

 Referrals are similar to leads but generally involve Contingent Commissions.
-Nerdwallet, for example, allows users to browse different credit card offerings and apply for those that interest them (by being branched off to the relevant credit card company’s web site to apply).
-The key difference from sites like Cars.com that are selling leads is that since Nerdwallet is using a referral model they only get paid if there is a successful sale or conversion such as a completed application.
+Nerdwallet, for example, allows users to browse different credit card offerings and apply for those that interest them (by being branched off to the relevant credit card company’s website to apply).
+The key difference of sites like Cars.com that are selling leads is that since Nerdwallet is using a referral model they only get paid if there is a successful sale or conversion such as a completed application.
 If the user clicks to apply for a CitiBank card but doesn’t complete the application, or is rejected, Nerdwallet doesn’t get paid.
 A huge industry of these types of relationships, called affiliates, has sprung up in the digital world.
-Another key example is Amazon Affiliates which allows any web site to list any Amazon product with a link to allow a user to buy that product from Amazon.
-If the user does, the originating web site receives a commission from that sale.
+Another key example is Amazon Affiliates which allows any website to list any Amazon product with a link to allow a user to buy that product from Amazon.
+If the user does, the originating website receives a commission from that sale.